SAYAPUREDDY/Image-to-line-drawing-using-Dots-Algorithm/README.md

 # Additional Notes
 -This tool utilizes the Remove.bg API for background removal.
 Ensure a stable internet connection for optimal functionality.
--AxiDraw integration requires a valid AxiDraw API endpoint.
-Replace the placeholder URL in the code with the actual endpoint.

 # Credits
 Remove.bg API: https://www.remove.bg/